-2. Principal purpose
+3. Principal purpose

-- 2.1 The principal purpose of the trust is the provision of goods and services for the purposes of the health service in England- - 2.2 The Trust does not fulfill its principal purpose unless, in each financial year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes. - 2.3 The Trust may provide goods and services for any purposes related to -

-2.3.1 the provision of services provided to individuals for or in connection with the prevention, diagnosis or treatment of illness, and

-- 2.3.2 the promotion and protection of public health - 2.4 The Trust may also carry on activities other than those mentioned in the above paragraph for the purpose of making additional income available in order to better carry on its principal purpose.
+- 3.1 The principal purpose of the Trust is the provision of goods and services for the purposes of the health service in England- - 3.2 The Trust does not fulfill its principal purpose unless, in each financial year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes. - 3.3 The Trust may provide goods and services for any purposes related to - 3.3.1 the provision of services provided to individuals for or in connection with the prevention, diagnosis or treatment of illness, and - 3.3.2 the promotion and protection of public health. - 3.4 The Trust may also carry on activities other than those mentioned in the above paragraph for the purpose of making additional income available in order to better carry on its principal purpose.

-3. Powers
+4. Powers

-- 3.1 The powers of the Trust are set out in the 2006 Act, subject to any restrictions in the terms of Authorisation. - 3.2 The powers of the Trust shall be exercised by the Board of Directors on behalf of the trust. - 3.3 Any of these powers may be delegated to a committee of directors or to an executive director.
+- 4.1 The powers of the Trust are set out in the 2006 Act, subject to any restrictions in the Terms of Authorisation. - 4.2 All powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 4.3 Any of these powers may be delegated to a committee of directors or to an executive director.

-4. Membership and constituencies
+5. Membership and constituencies